gfkri/dotfiles/README.md

 Based on the amazing dotfiles repository of [victoriadrake](https://github.com/victoriadrake/dotfiles.git).

-**This repository is still under developlment, do not use blindly!**
+**This repository is still under development, do not use blindly!**

 ## Usage